 - If the student is suspected of cheating, please contact us as soon as possible at 701.777.0488.

+- Submit the Request for In-Person Proctor Exam Form.
 Verify the exam appointment with your proctor.
+Please allow 3-5 business days to process the exam request.
 You must take your exam at your proctor’s work address within 2 weeks after the proctor receives it.

-To take the exam, you must show your driver’s license or a government-issued photo ID card to your proctor.
+- Once you are with your proctor and ready to take the exam, show your driver’s license or a government-issued photo ID card to your proctor.

 If your exam is not taken within 2 weeks, your proctor will notify our office.